Here’s the thing about Raven tools reviews on the internet.

 Having used Raven for so long there’s plenty of holes I can pick in it;

 - My biggest bugbear with it is its lack of keyword rank tracking.
-Going back many years the tool used to track rankings as one of its biggest features.
-They removed this feature which annoyed me at the time and i don’t honestly think its ever offered as much value since.
+Going back many years when Raven was primarily an SEO tool it used to track rankings as one of its biggest features.
+They removed this feature which annoyed me at the time and I don’t honestly think its ever offered as much value since.
 They have re-introduced some rank tracking options- letting you import rankings from Google Search Console (which aren’t accurate) or importing from AuthorityLabs into your Raven reports, which is helpful, but requires an additional subscription.

 - For keyword research the tool has really lagged behind the likes of Ahrefs and Moz which have developed much better tools in recent years.
 Keyword research in Raven is really just a front end of Google Keyword Planner.